 If you can’t get the items fixed by the end of the day, but fixed within 15 days, you will usually be given a discount on the next ITV inspection.
 After 15 days, you’ll be charged the full amount.

 The entire process is very well laid-out, and was very efficient.
-Remember the following websites can help you prepare for your ITV renewal:
+Remember the following websites can help you prepare for your ITV renewal Spain:

-Please visit our directory listing for exact location, hours, phone, email, map and more information.
+Please visit our directory listing for exact location, hours, phone, email, map and more information to renew your ITV Granada or in Costa Tropical.